 My first choice as a pupil was a young male….always so full of bravado.

 Back we went to the pond, but dear me, it took a while for him to get the idea.
 Eyes to the front please ….and concentrate.
 All to do with the centre of gravity mate.

 Right, let’s ‘up the ante’ and try a triple act.

 Another two recruits were brought in and after just a week or two they were performance ready.
 The newbies were both female (Lucy and Linda) , which might explain their remarkable aptitude.

 Let’s have a bit of fun.
 Ladies, let’s set a good example and move exactly one metre away from Daniel please.
 That’s it…great.

 Oh my goodness, it worked!
 Next trick….

 One, two, three…‘Fly away’.

 OK, let’s try some synchronized movement.
 You can take a break Daniel, I’m not at all sure you have the talent.
 Instead, we’ll have three little maids this time; Linda, Lucy and Penelope-Jane.
+Ready?
 Standing perfectly still….